Milliways2/pi-gpio/README.md

 Most code uses direct hardware access to the SoC Peripheral and is independent of the kernel.

 	• Raspberry Pi Information is determined from a register on the SoC, which is available from device-tree.
 	• I²C & SPI use kernel drivers.

 If run without root permision pi-gpio uses character device /dev/gpiomem to map the GPIO register page.
 This allows GPIO access to members of the gpio group but does not provide access the PWM or clock hardware registers.

-NOTE Users of pi-gpio programs on *Raspberry Pi OS* should be members of group gpio (Ubuntu group dialout).
+NOTE Users of pi-gpio or pi_gpio programs on *Raspberry Pi OS* should be members of group gpio (Ubuntu group dialout).
 If error message "Pi Setup failure" the most likely cause is that user does not have access.

 If run with root permision uses character device /dev/mem which allows full access but requires determining the address of the GPIO peripheral which varies depending on SoC.